One of DC’s Biggest Trees Has Fallen - Washingtonian

-Chevy Chase DC lost a neighborhood fixture during Monday night’s storms: a gargantuan oak tree thought to be older than the United States.
+Chevy Chase DC lost a neighborhood fixture on Monday: a gargantuan oak tree thought to be older than the United States.

 Located on a private property on the 2800 block of Northampton Street, Northwest, the tree, referred to by many simply as “The Northampton Oak,” has been treasured by the neighborhood for decades.
 In 1940, neighborhood planners even slightly curved the street to accommodate its roots.

-Note: Correction: An earlier version of the story stated that the tree fell during storms that happened on Monday evening.
-However, the tree’s neighbor, Gary Thompson, says he heard it fall on Monday morning, shortly before noon.